 Mannheim University was ranked number one in the evaluation of HR directors from German companies 15 times (Wirtschaftswoche-Ranking 2001 to 2014, 2016 and 2018).

-The MBA Career Week 2018 was a great success.
-Our Mannheim Full-Time MBA participants leveraged interviews, workshops, case studies, company visits and assessment centers to network with senior representatives from global companies and learn about career opportunities for MBA students.
-We are already looking forward to the MBA Career Week 2019!
+Our Mannheim Full-Time MBA participants leverage interviews, workshops, case studies, company visits and assessment centers to network with senior representatives from global companies and learn about career opportunities for MBA students.

 Gonzalo Bustillo Restrepo, Operational Excellence Manager, Döhler Group, Mannheim Full-Time MBA, Class of 2017

 “I liked Mannheim Business School’s small, practical, and close-knit cohorts, the integrated knowledge, the interesting and nurturing challenges, and the valuable insights into the German job market.
 Individual counselling sessions with the career services team helped me understand how human resources departments work with their stakeholders and what their modus operandi is when analyzing candidates.
 Through this process, I was able to present myself successfully in my applications and job interviews.”

 I decided to do an MBA because I believed it was the right path towards acquiring the tools I needed to continue developing personally and to boost my career.
 My motivation to do my MBA in Germany was to get to know and adapt to the pragmatic and hard-working German culture.
 A world-class academic level and the international experience were further major criteria that contributed to my decision.